-Podcasting is an effective lead-generation strategy when you build your podcast around solutions that help your audience.
+Podcasting is an effective lead generation strategy when you build your podcast around solutions that help your audience.

-If you are in the B2B space, one of the best ways to connect with potential clients is to invite them to be your podcast guest.
-This is a great way to establish a relationship, and it allows you to feature their expertise.
-You get to put them in the spotlight and help them connect with others.
-It's a great step in building a sincere partnership.
+If you are in the B2B space, one of the best ways to do this is to invite your potential clients as a podcast guest.
+This is a great way to establish a relationship, and it allows you to feature their work in a compelling way.

-Your most desired clients should be listening to your show.
+Your most desired clients should also be listening to your show.

 Branding your podcast to speak directly to their needs is step one.

 Creating content that provides value is step two.